andyatkinson/andyatkinson.github.io/_posts/2026-05-13-aura-frames-scaling-peak-load-ruby-on-rails.md

 ## Managing Schema Changes with Multiple Databases
 Given each of the 6 new primary databases had their own config in config/database.yml, we could also manage DDL changes to these tables in the regular Rails way.
 Each had their own db/schema.rb, a Ruby representation of the schema definition.
 There is also schema data type caching via `db/schema_cache.yml` but we will cover that later.

-Each DB had its own directory for migration files, a respective schema.rb equivalent that was generated from the migrations, and a schema cache (`schema_cache.yml`) file.
+Each DB had its own directory for migration files, a respective `schema.rb` equivalent that was generated from the migrations, and a schema cache dump (`schema_cache.yml`) file.

 Since each “new” database was actually based on an existing table, we started the “first” migration for the new database from the existing table definition.
 We used pg_dump to dump the current table definition from production.